Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Results

 \subsection{Training Data Efficiency}

-Apart from leveraging complete annotated data for fine-tuning, we explore the efficiency of training data in child-adult speaker classification.
+Apart from leveraging complete annotated data for fine-tuning, we explore the efficiency of training data in child-adult speaker modeling.
+Due to the limited space, we choose to only present speaker classification results.
 Precisely, we compare two backbones in fine-tuning the child-adult speaker classification using $10\%, 50\%, 100\%$ of training samples.
 Results in Figure~\ref{fig:efficiency} demonstrate that Ego4D W2V consistently outperforms W2V across all training data ratios.
 These findings further support the effectiveness of integrating pre-training stages on egocentric speech samples to improve child-adult speaker classification sampled in the egocentric setup.